OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:10

-In the same way, I tell you, there is joy in the presence of the angels of God over one sinner who repents.”
+Likewise, I tell you, there is joy among the angels of God over even one sinner who repents.”

 ---